In Flanders fields the poppies blow

 The brilliant red covering the graves of the dead became a symbol of the blood spilt on both sides.
 The poppy has been used since 1921 to commemorate the fallen, on all sides.

 The Royal British Legion is a charity providing financial, social and emotional support to those who have served.
 The money raised from donations from the poppy appeal helps give this assistance.

 “The red poppy is our registered mark, and its only lawful use is to raise funds for the Poppy Appeal” RBL

 For us here at Comms it tears through any political grandstanding rather it is an opportunity for those of us fortunate enough never to have served to offer up remembrance and show support.

 It is undoubtedly a potent symbol of remembrance of the sacrifice made by millions of men and women in past conflicts.

-A poppy, despite its outwardly fragile demeanour, is a hardy plant, which can grow naturally in disturbed earth.
-One can only imagine the sight that Lieutenant Colonel McCrae witnessed as these vibrant plants grew in their thousands across the barren battlefields of Western Europe in this dark ages in 1915.
+A poppy, despite its outwardly fragile demeanour, is a hardy plant, which can grow naturally on disturbed earth.
+One can only imagine the sight that Lieutenant Colonel McCrae witnessed as these vibrant plants grew in their thousands across the barren battlefields of Western Europe in the dark ages in 1915.

-We live in an age when we are blessed with so much.
-Technology is at our fingertips and man has made so many advances.
+Even as we live through modern-day troubles, we are still blessed with so much, technology is at our fingertips and man has made so many advances.
 And yet, a beautiful yet straightforward symbol such as the Remembrance Poppy can take us back to horrific wars, wars that are still raging today.